 Take a South Carolina Vacation and Discover the Difference of Daufuskie Island

-For Fall Fest on Daufuskie Island, South Carolina
+For our 2nd Chance Halloween Party on Daufuskie Island, South Carolina

 Float on in.